hoc-labs/rdb-flexbox-living-social-life/README-nav.md

 * style the nav link elements
   * remove the underline
   * set the hover,focus color
-  * transform the link text to be uppercase
+  * transform the link text to be capitalized
   * add an underline to the home link to indicate that it is the current page.